HackYardo/Lau_rho_alpha/lauρα.typ

 So I choose Typst.
 At my first glance, Typst, as a new open source PDF compiler for rocket science, won't replace classic LaTeX in few years.
 Meanwhile, we really have to say goodbye to Markdown. ```typ /*As for JupyterBook, a interesting project that converts jupyter notebooks into pdf files, perhaps I can use Typst to implement some of its features such as callout, executable code block with line highlight and result output, cross-ref previews, etc.*/```

-== E-Book, Manual, Dictionary
+== e-Book, Manual, Dictionary
-Why not azw3, epub, mobi, chm, mdx?
+Why not azw3, djyu, epub, mobi, chm, mdx?
-- They are pretty good but e-thing is virtual-thing.
+- They are pretty good but e-thing is virtual thing.
 And PDF is the bridge connecting the e-world to the real world.

 == Personal Knowledge Manage System
 Why not a PKMS?